 What if massive numbers of us make these decisions on our own?

 What if the governors’ edicts don’t really carry the force of law?
 What if governors have assumed the power to tell us how to live from either out of thin air or from unconstitutional and outdated state laws?

 What if it is profoundly unconstitutional for a state legislature to give its law-making powers to the state’s governor?
 What if, when that happens, all the governors’ edicts based on that attempted passage of power are null and void?
 What if we simply behave in a manner that shows we understand that these edicts are unlawful?
-It Is Dangerous to Be ...
-Best Price: $1.10 Buy New $5.51 (as of 11:50 EST - Details)
+Rocky Men’s Bliz...
+Buy New $144.00 (as of 09:43 UTC - Details)

 What if high school and college athletes play their fall sports without regard to gubernatorial edicts?
 What if public school superintendents and college and university presidents open up outdoor venues for folks to decide on their own whether they want to stay home or come out and watch a football game or a soccer match?

 What if the police, many of whom have school- and college-age children, cheer on the athletes and join the observers at these games?
 What if they do so notwithstanding any commands from their superiors because these commands are unlawful, and they know it is unlawful to obey an unlawful command?